home-assistant/home-assistant.io/source/_components/binary_sensor.octoprint.markdown

 The `octoprint` sensor platform let you monitor various states of your 3D printer and its print jobs.

 <p class='note'>
 You must have the [OctoPrint component](/components/octoprint/) configured to use this binary sensor.
-After configuring that component, binary sensors automatically appears.
+After configuring that component, binary sensors automatically appear.
 </p>